seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file, and the anchoring price is recorded with them. **Outside-list candidates are frozen in this same step, from `x` (§3B)** — one payload, one moment, one anchor for every level in the answer, and no coin whose levels belong to a different minute from its neighbour's.
+**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file named above, and the anchoring price is recorded with them.
+**Outside-list
+candidates are frozen in this same step, from `x` (§3B)** — one payload, one moment, one anchor for every level in the answer, and no coin whose levels belong to a different minute from its neighbour's.
 This is the